spcl/serverless-benchmarks/docs/platforms.md

 ```

 To change the maximum memory allocation per function, edit the `max` value under `memory` in file `helm/openwhisk/values.yaml`.
-To run all benchmarks, we recommend of at least "2048m".
+To run all benchmarks, we recommend at least "2048m".

 ### Toolchain